anirudh-muthuswamy/baseballcv_fine_tune/README.md

 To ensure the model is robust and generalizes well across various real-world conditions, a specific set of data augmentation techniques was applied during training.
 The parameters for these augmentations are defined in `fine_tune.py`.

+### Albumentation reinitialization

+YOLO takes in default albumentation parameters which can be edited.(Using a monkey patch https://medium.com/@k.sunman91/data-augmentation-on-ultralytics-for-training-yolov5-yolov8-97a8dab31fef)
+* Used RandomRain, RandomSunFlare, RandomShadow for different weather conditions.
+* Used MotionBlur, MedianBlur, MedianBlur for robustness during tracking across frames
+* Used CoarseDropout for areas of glove that could be obscured

 ### Geometric Transformations

 These augmentations simulate the dynamic camera work and player movements common in baseball broadcasts.